 2004: Galizan culture is considered «endangered» by UNESCO.

-2005-2009: New Galizan Government opens the debate on the reform of the Galizan laws and search for greater autonomy, to no avail.
+2005-2009: New Galizan Government opens the debate on the reform of the Galizan laws and search for greater autonomy, with no results.

 2008: Establishment of the Galiza-North Portugal Euro-Region, built upon a pre-existing work comission operating since 1991.